-For the following discussion it is assumed the SETTINGS $\Rightarrow \emptyset$ SYSTEM SETUP $\Rightarrow \emptyset$ BREAKERS \Rightarrow BREAKER 1(2) $\Rightarrow \emptyset$ BREAKER 1(2) PUSH BUTTON CONTROL setting is "Enabled" for each breaker.
+For the following discussion it is assumed the SETTINGS $\Rightarrow \emptyset$ SYSTEM SETUP $\Rightarrow \emptyset$ BREAKERS \Rightarrow BREAKER 1(2) $\Rightarrow \emptyset$ BREAKER 1(2)

 c) FACEPLATE (USER KEY) CONTROL

 After the 30 minute interval during which command functions are permitted after a correct command password, the user cannot open or close a breaker via the keypad.
 The following discussions begin from the not-permitted state.